Reve 2.0 Introduces Layout Based Generation for Precise 4K Image Control

 Top 2 (Arena Text-to-Image)

 This update addresses the ambiguity of text-to-image prompting, where minor wording changes cause unpredictable shifts.
-By adopting a layout-first approach, Reve positions generation as program synthesis—a shift similar to how ChatGPT Images 2.0 moved toward functional design.
-The model currently ranks top two on the Arena Text-to-Image leaderboard.
+By adopting a layout-first approach, Reve positions image generation as program synthesis, representing images as editable code rather than opaque pixels.
+The model ranks in the top two on the Arena Text-to-Image leaderboard, ahead of Nano Banana.

-Users can generate images using instructions, layouts, or reference photos.
-The addressable output enables targeted edits, such as moving an object without altering the background, mirroring the consistency of Aleph 2.0.
+Users can refine results by writing natural-language instructions or by directly editing the layout structure.
+The addressable output enables targeted edits, such as moving an object without altering the background, mirroring the edit consistency of Aleph 2.0.
 Reve 2.0 is available now via the web interface, with an API launching in about a week.

 Reve